Chart Color Schemes

 Coogee - Clovelly is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Coogee-Clovelly's population, as of November 2025, is approximately 20,502.
-This figure represents an increase of 981 people since the 2021 Census, which recorded a population of 19,521.
-The growth is inferred from ABS estimates; the population was 20,427 in June 2024 and there were 109 new addresses validated after the Census date.
-This results in a population density ratio of 7,593 persons per square kilometer, placing Coogee-Clovelly in the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 5.0% since the census is close to the state average of 6.7%.
-Overseas migration contributed approximately 68.4% of overall population gains recently.
+As of November 2025, Coogee-Clovelly's population is approximately 20,502.
+This represents an increase of 981 people since the 2021 Census, which reported a population of 19,521.
+The growth was inferred from ABS estimates; as of June 2024, the estimated resident population was 20,427, with an additional 109 validated new addresses since the Census date.
+This results in a population density ratio of 7,593 persons per square kilometer, placing Coogee-Clovelly within the top 10% nationally.
+The area's growth rate of 5.0% since the census is close to the state average of 6.7%, indicating strong growth fundamentals.
+Overseas migration accounted for approximately 68.4% of population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations will be applied to all areas for years 2032 to 2041.
-By 2041, the population is projected to grow by 885 persons based on latest annual ERP population numbers, reflecting a total gain of 4.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+These projections indicate that Coogee-Clovelly's population is expected to grow by 885 persons by 2041, reflecting an overall gain of 4.0% over the 17-year period.

 Frequently Asked Questions - Population